Jalapeno poppers are addictive! An easy keto recipe, the combination of jalapenos, bacon and smoked cheddar is amazing.

 Are jalapeno poppers spicy?

-An addictive snack, these poppers are indeed quite spicy, so should only be served to those who like and can handle spicy foods.
+These poppers are indeed quite spicy, so they should only be served to those who like and can handle spicy foods.

 How to serve them

-Traditionally served as an appetizer or a party snack, I sometimes make them as a side dish.
-They go really well with cheese stuffed meatballs, and I can bake both in the same 400-degree oven.
+Traditionally served as an appetizer or a party snack, I sometimes actually make them as a side dish, and no one complains. 🙂 They go really well with cheese-stuffed meatballs, and I can bake both dishes in the same 400-degree oven.

 What about leftovers?

-I never really have leftovers when I make this tasty dish!
-But leftovers should keep in the fridge, in an airtight container, for 3-4 days.
+I never really have leftovers when I make jalapeno poppers!
+But should you have them, leftovers will keep in the fridge, in an airtight container, for 3-4 days.
 You can gently reheat them in the microwave on 50% power.
-Or heat them up in a 350F oven for 10 minutes or so.

 More tasty stuffed peppers recipes